openstack/horizon/doc/source/admin/manage-flavors.rst

     **Swap Disk (MB)**         Enter the amount of swap space (in megabytes) to use.
 If unspecified,
                                the default is 0.
-    **RX/TX Factor**           Optional property allows servers with a different bandwidth to be created
-                               with the RX/TX Factor.
-The default
-                               value is 1.
-That is, the new bandwidth is the same as that of the attached network.
    =========================  =======================================

 #.
 In the :guilabel:`Flavor Access` tab, you can control access to